Pagure/pagure/pagure/doc/api.rst

 Authentication
 ~~~~~~~~~~~~~~

-To access some endpoints, you need login Pagure using API token.
-You can
+To access some endpoints, you need to login to Pagure using API token.
+You
-generate one in the project setting page.
+can generate one in the project setting page.

-When sending HTTP request, include ``Authorization`` field in the header
+When sending HTTP request, include an ``Authorization`` field in the header
 with value ``token $your-api-token``, where ``$your-api-token`` is the
 API token generated in the project setting page.